tsusanto/gt/docs/_posts/2025-01-31-abalone-mushrooms-broccoli.md

 * salt, sugar and pepper to taste

 Boil water with some salt, and blanch the broccoli.
-Soak the blanched broccoli in ice water.
+I like my broccoli on a bit crunchy which takes only 90 seconds or so to cook.
+Soak the blanched broccoli to a bowl of ice water for 2 minutes.
 Arrange the broccoli on a plate in a circle.

 Slice the abalones and set it aside, save all the sauce from the canned abalone.